Egil's Saga: Skallagrim's sons

 The saga then proceeds to describe the lives of Thorolf and Egill Skallagrimsson, born in Iceland, and eventually making their way to Norway in adulthood.
 Thorolf visited Skallagrim's old friend in Norway, Thorir the Hersir (Þórir Hróaldsson).
 Here Thorolf befriended Prince Eirik Bloodaxe, Harald's favorite son and Thorir's fosterling.
 He approached the prince with a gift of a painted warship that Eirik was admiring, on advice of Bjorn (Björn Brynjólfsson), Thorir's brother-in-law.

 Afterwards Eirik Bloodaxe was crowned co-king, and as Thorolf headed home to Iceland, the king gave him a gold-inlaid ax as a gift to Skallagrim.
 Skallagrim abused the ax (named "King's Gift" or konungsnautr) and shattered it, reciting an insulting poem about it to Thorolf and handing back what was left of the axe, a sooty handle with a rusted blade.
 Thorolf flung the axe overboard, but reported to King Eirik that his father was grateful for the axe, presenting a bolt of longship sail cloth pretended to be from Skallagrim.
 In this way Thorolf managed to somewhat keep the peace between Skallagrim and King Eirik Bloodaxe.

-Egill (Egill)'s boyhood foreshadowed his future rebelliousness and poetic prowess.
-His unbridled behavior and strength beyond his age earned him a stay at home when a feast was held by Yngvar (Egill's maternal grandfather).
-Egill defiantly rode a horse to attend, and composed his first skaldic verse at age three.
+Egill's boyhood foreshadowed his future rebelliousness and poetic prowess.
+At the age of three, his unbridled behavior when drunk and strength beyond his age earned him a stay at home, ordered by his father, when a feast was held by Yngvar (Egill's maternal grandfather).
+Egill defiantly rode a horse to attend, following his father and company from afar, and composed his first skaldic verse.
 At the age of seven while playing in the ball games (knattleikr), he committed his first murder (axe-killing an older boy who outclassed him in the sport).
 By the time Egill was twelve very few grown men could compete with him in games, but when he and his friend challenged his father one day, Skallagrim manifested such strength at nightfall that he slammed the friend dead against the ground.
 Egill's life was only saved when Egill's fostra (a female slave that had acted as Egill's nurse as a child) tried to calm Skallagrim down and was killed instead.
-Egill was so upset he killed one of his father's favorite workers, and the two were not on speaking terms.
+Egill got so upset that he killed one of his father's favorite slaves in return, and as a result the two were not on speaking terms for the following winter.